 “But the thing is, it wasn’t true.
 Less than two months after I left for Spain, my family moved.
-She and my stepdad bought a new, smaller house.
+She and my stepdad bought a new, smaller house in another state.
 There was a bedroom for them, one for my brother, and one for my two sisters to share.
 There was no place for me.
 They had no intention of me coming home.”
 I am surprised I am talking about this.
 I haven’t really talked about this in therapy before.

 “That’s painful,” Marie says, or something to that effect.
 Something that makes me think she gets it.
 “One way this is different for you, though, is that this time you have agency; you have a choice.
 You don’t have to go see Elaine.
 You decided to do that.
 You can still change your mind, now or anytime.
 It’s up to you.”

-But it doesn’t feel that way to me, because it was her idea for me to stop seeing her.
+But it doesn’t feel that way to me.
+It doesn’t feel like a choice.
+Yes, I decided to see Elaine.
+But I didn’t realize that it meant stopping my sessions with Marie, especially so abruptly.
+It was Marie’s idea, not mine, for me to stop seeing her.
 I just look at her.

 “I promise,” she says, slowly and seriously, “I promise I won’t give away your time slot until you say it’s okay.
 I have ten people on my waiting list right now.
 I won’t call any of them.
 It’s your slot.
 There is still a bedroom with your name on it.”